 This is a follow-up subject to the Bookkeeping and Accounts subject learned earlier that also includes some elementary auditing principles.
-The aim of the subject is to build on the basic techniques acquired in T.01 Book-keeping and Accounts and to develop knowledge and skills of additional financial accounting concepts, principles and ethics, as well as to introduce the students to basic knowledge in auditing.
+The aim of the subject is to build on the basic techniques acquired in T.01 Book-keeping and Accounts and to develop knowledge and skillsof additional financial accounting concepts, principles and ethics, aswell as to introduce the students to basic knowledge in auditing.

-To apply basic concepts and principles of accounting in preparing and interpreting financial statements and reports on a practical context as per IAS 1 and apply audit knowledge in appraising data and assisting audit staff during audit undertakings.
+To apply basic concepts and principles of accounting in preparing and interpreting financial statements and reports on a practical context asper IAS 1 and apply audit knowledge in appraising data and assisting audit staff during audit undertakings.

-PART I: PRINCIPLES OF ACCOUNTING: WEIGHTING 80%
+7.0 INDICATIVE CONTENT AND SUPPORTING LEARNING OUTCOMES PART I: PRINCIPLES OF ACCOUNTING: WEIGHTING 80%